Advanced Seminar Operations & Supply Chain Management (WIB22964): Logistics and Supply Chain Management

 Introduction

-In this advanced seminar, participants will explore two cutting-edge topics within the domain of logistics and supply chain management:
+In this advanced seminar, participants will explore cutting-edge topics within the domain of Human-AI Interaction in SCM.
+More details will follow soon.

 Course description

-We will provide suggested research topics/questions under each umbrella topic.
+We will provide suggested research topics/questions within the domain of Human-AI Interaction in SCM.
 Each student is expected to produce a 15-20 page seminar paper that identifies a key issue related to their chosen topic and proposes viable solutions.
 The course structure includes a kick-off meeting, regular mentoring sessions, and final presentations.
 During the kick-off meeting, we will outline the seminar’s objectives, expectations, and deadlines, along with discussions on what constitutes a strong seminar paper.
 Writing tips and potential topics will also be provided.
 Each participant will receive individualized mentoring and coaching from a team advisor.
 Throughout the seminar, participants will learn to critically assess recent research, develop and explore pertinent research questions, conduct both literature and empirical studies, and effectively communicate their findings.

 Learning objectives